 Whether you prefer to fish from your kayak or just enjoy the local marine life and shorebirds while getting some great exercise kayaking around Anna Maria Island, Florida is a must-do activity!
 The waters surrounding Anna Maria are abundant with endangered animals like manatees, and if you look up you might see a bald eagle too.

-If you are looking for a great kayak charter through the mangroves you can where you can book a charter.
-AMI Charters is also a great local option for a great fishing charter.
-Check out Captain Scott's fishing reports on his website for more details.
+If you are looking for a great kayak charter through the mangroves and nearby Preserves you can book a tour with Happy Paddler is a great local option for a fantastic kayak tour with a knowledgable guide.

-It's Anna Maria Island Beach Life at it's best!
+Kayaking is one of my favorite things to do and it's Anna Maria Island Beach Life at its best!

 Anna Maria Island